 Work with your little one’s current sleep association

 Now that everything else is lined up, you can start to gently wean your little one off their parent-controlled sleep association.
-How you apprach this is going to depend on your little one’s age and current sleep association.
+How you approach this is going to depend on your little one’s age and current sleep association.

 For example, for a younger baby who is fed to sleep, you could feed your baby until drowsy instead of all the way to sleep.
 Then give them a chance to do the last bit of falling asleep on their own, in their bed.

-Our Little Ones App contains gentle, age-appropriate methods to guide your baby or toddler towards self-settling and our certified sleep consultants in the Little Ones Village are available to support you every step of the way.
+Our Sleep Programs contain gentle, age-appropriate methods to guide your baby or toddler towards self-settling and we have certified sleep consultants available in the Little Ones Village to support you every step of the way.

 Whatever approach you choose to go with, don’t panic if self-settling doesn’t happen straight away.
 Remember, your little one doesn’t know what is expected of them yet.
 But with time, practise and your love and reassurance guiding them, they will soon get the hang of it!